tokenized/docs/example-pizza-coupons.md

 ![Dominic's Pizza - Harry's Settlement](https://raw.githubusercontent.com/tokenized/docs/master/images/dominics-pizza-harry-settlement.svg?sanitize=true "Dominic's Pizza - Harry's Settlement") {.frame .centered .padded}

 ### Later in the evening
 Dominic has had a great evening.
 He has sold out of almost every pizza and done huge trade in drinks and snacks.
-Customers are no longer waiting in line and he is able to catch up on dishes while the floor is quiet.
+He has already run out of the free slice coupons so is doing regular trade.
+It has quietened down and customers are no longer waiting in line and he is able to catch up on dishes.
 Jo-Anne enters and approaches the counter.
 Dominic quickly walks to the sales point and takes her order.
 Jo-Anne is after 2 slices, one Hawaiian and one Margarita, and a bottle of sparkling water.
 Dominic enters her order in the till but inadvertently types in a quantity of 22 for loyalty points instead of 2.